keyboardspecialist/q1pro_beacon/README.md

-# beacon3d install for Q1 Pro
+# Beacon3d Environment Setup for Q1 Pro
 ----

 Thanks to the guys over on the Qidi community wiki.
 This guide largely follows their work. https://github.com/qidi-community/Plus4-Wiki